Therapy in Holywood

 Water will no longer be made available.
 Please bring your own water if required.

 We continue to offer online appointments through Zoom and are working currently to improve the quality of this therapy method and availability of these appointments.
-If you are unhappy with measures in place for in-person appointments or if the level of risk posed by COVID-19 increases in coming months, I strongly advise you consider this mode of therapy.
+If you are unhappy with measures in place for in-person appointments or if the level of risk posed by COVID-19 increases in coming months, we strongly advise you consider this mode of therapy.

 If you choose to meet in person and then decide you would rather continue by Zoom, this can be arranged.